-With 2017 creeping up to a close, it’s time to set our sights on 2018.
-The beginning of a new year is great for small businesses as it’s an opportunity to start fresh and correct mistakes made in the past year.
+With 2017 creeping up to a close, it’s time to set our sights on 2018 small business goals.
+The beginning of a new year is a great opportunity for small businesses.
+Start fresh and correct mistakes made in the past year.
 New Year’s Resolutions are not confined to our personal lives, small businesses can also greatly benefit from them.

 Businesses’ resolutions should vary depending on the type of industry they’re in and what kind of establishment they are.
 However, there are still some universal resolutions that any business can benefit from.
 Here are some of them:

 Organization is a trait often disregarded and undervalued by small business owners.
 For a more efficient and structured year, reconsider your organization techniques and find out if there are aspects to improve.
 Remember: An organized business is a productive business.
-For organization tips, check out this blog post.
+For organization tips to grow your small business goals, check out this blog post.

 Time to be more proactive in getting your name out there.
 We live in the digital age now and if your business lacks an online presence, you’re trailing behind.
 In 2018, look into ways on how to successfully promote your business in the digital sphere and execute them.
 This doesn’t mean that you completely let go of your offline ways, success comes in the perfect mix of both new and traditional marketing.

 If 2017 was a year of all work and no play for you, 2018 should be the year of perfectly balancing those two things in order to attain success in both aspects of your life.
 If you’re a workaholic, resolve to set some time for yourself and your family – plan a vacation or come home in time for dinner on work days.
 This will make a difference in both your professional and personal life, guaranteed!